IMPORTANT Our Haute Route Ventoux package DOES NOT INCLUDE include race entry. This can be purchased through the Haute Route website here.

 History of the Mountain

 We are still waiting for the race organisers Haute Route to publish more details of the three times stages.
-What is known is that two roads stages (110km, 140kms) and a culminating and decisive time trial stage (21kms) will be raced.
+What is known is that two roads stages (approx. 110km, 140kms) and a culminating and decisive time trial stage (approx. 21kms) will be raced.
 Most likely, you will climb the mountain from all three sides on consecutive days taking in the approaches from Bedoin, Sault and Malaucène with the ascent of the mountain providing the climax of the day’s stage.
 Who knows you might even ascend the mountain more than once each day.

 The Haute Route Ventoux will feature three stages:

-Unlike previous Haute Route events that have a different race village each day, this new edition to the Haute Route series will be based in Bedoin at the southern base of Mont Ventoux, meaning less unpacking an repacking and more time to recover between race stages.
+Unlike previous Haute Route events that have a different race village each day, edition to the Haute Route series will be based in Bedoin at the southern base of Mont Ventoux, meaning less unpacking an repacking and more time to recover between race stages.
+Our hotel is in the lovely village of Mazan – see our accommodation tab for further details.

-La Fuga has a long standing relationship with this elegant boutique hotel.
-Chateau Mazan is located in the heart of the town of Mazan at the foot of Mont Ventoux and will be our base for the weekend.
-It is in the perfect location to relax, refuel and prepare between the race days on this action packed weekend.
+La Fuga has a long standing relationship with this lovely, family-run maison d’hotes.
+Jardin de Mazan is located in the heart of the town of Mazan at the foot of Mont Ventoux and will be our base for the weekend.